guestlinelabs/create-next-react-app/packages/next-react-app-scripts/README.md

 ## Use polyfills

 In case you want to add your own set of polyfills for the client, just create a `polyfills.js` file inside the client folder, and add the ones you want to use. create-next-react-app will automatically pick it for you and put it at the beginning of the bundle.
-You can use directly [core-js](https://github.com/zloirock/core-js), as Next already uses.
+You can use directly [core-js](https://github.com/zloirock/core-js), as Next already uses it.

 Example: